-Off the charts in terms of the padding, and grip.
-Offer unparalleled protection on knuckles and fingers.
+Off the charts in terms of the padding and grip.
+Unparalleled protection for knuckles and fingers.
 Comfortable fit.

 May yield an unpleasant smell if they collect too much sweat.

-A top choice among workers for its extra-durable reinforced areas and a snug, secure fit.
+A top choice among workers for their extra-durable reinforced areas and snug, secure fit.

 The sizing runs small.

 Optimal for working outdoors in cold, wet climates.
 Protect hands against major cuts and bruises.
 Waterproof.

 Some felt that these were not as warm as advertised.